Tā mātou pakihi

 - Under this legislation the principal regulators for water quality include Auckland Council, Waikato Regional Council and Taumata Arowai.

 - This Act requires all persons who perform or exercise functions, power and duties under the legislation to give effect to Te Mana o Te Wai.
-These parallels requirements imposed on local authorities under the National Policy Statement for Freshwater Management, and on Taumata Arowai under the Taumata Arowai – the Water Services Regulator Act.
+This mirrors requirements imposed on local authorities under the National Policy Statement for Freshwater Management, and on Taumata Arowai under the Taumata Arowai - the Water Services Regulator Act 2020.
 In particular, the purpose of the Act is to ensure that drinking water suppliers provide safe drinking water to consumers.
 New drinking water rules and standards came into effect on 1 July 2022.

 - As part of its governance arrangements, Taumata Arowai has Te Puna - Māori Advisory Group that is charged with advising on Māori interests and knowledge as they relate to the objectives, functions and principles of Taumata Arowai.
 This includes developing and maintaining a framework that provides advice and guidance on how to interpret and give effect to Te Mana o Te Wai and providing advice on how to enable mātauranga Māori, tikanga Māori and kaitiakitanga to be exercised.